Secure Hybrid Key Growing via Coherence Witnessing and Bipartite Encoding: Security analysis

 \subsection{Key secrecy}

 As stated above, $\mathbf{F}$ may be leaked to an eavesdropper harnessing public discussions and measurements on the sent stream of light pulses.
 This can compromise key secrecy against the well-known intercept-resend \cite{intercept-resend} attack.
-However, we make an assumption on the physical layer: an intercept-resend attack would introduce substantial time delays on the light pulses, thereby perturbing their time-bin DoF and thus increasing both the QBER and the value of $\hat{W}$.
-This assumption, which does not rely on the laws of quantum mechanics, but rather on the specifics of the channel engineering, is what renders our protocol hybrid.
+However, we make an assumption about the physical layer: an intercept-resend attack would introduce substantial time delays on the light pulses, thus perturbing their time-bin DoF and thus increasing both the QBER and the value of $W$.
+This assumption, which relies on the specifics of the channel engineering and the adversary's classical capabilities, is what renders our protocol hybrid.